 Final Thoughts

 In today’s fragmented media landscape, earned media remains vital for brands seeking to build credibility, trust, and engagement with target audiences.
-This guide explored strategies and best practices for maximizing the impact of PR outreach efforts.
+This guide explored strategies and best practices for maximizing the impact of outreach efforts.

 Recap of Key Takeaways